 Ensure superb customer service.

-Source: Discover Hong Kong (click on link to check which restaurants are QTS accredited)
+Source: Discover Hong Kong (click on a link to check which restaurants are QTS accredited)

 Have you been to Hong Kong?
 What was your favorite food?